-Tagged with 19th century, 20th century, Giusti, Giusti Plaster Cast Collection, GSA Archives, J. Giusti and Co, plaster casts, Riley Cruttenden, Shellac, technical art history, The Glasgow School of Art, University of Glasgow
+Tagged with 19th century, 20th century, Archive Anecdotes, Giusti, Giusti Plaster Cast Collection, GSA Archives, J. Giusti and Co, plaster casts, Riley Cruttenden, Shellac, technical art history, The Glasgow School of Art, University of Glasgow

 As you may have already seen if you are a regular follower of our Instagram and Twitter feeds, our collection of Giusti Plaster Cast material is now live on our online catalogue.
 Making this happen was University of Glasgow Technical Art History student Riley Cruttenden who has kindly written a summary of his findings below.
 Enjoy and don’t forget to check out the collection itself here!